jbccollins/fullstack-typescript/SETUP_README.md

 ```
 again.
 If you enter the `psql` shell then try running `\l` and check that you see the database you just created in that list.
 Run `\q` to exit the shell.

+If you are looking for a pretty way to view what's in your database my preferred free PostgreSQL GUI is [Postico](https://eggerapps.at/postico/).

 Postico should connect to the database you just created with `createdb` assuming you created it using the mac account username that was shown in the error message.

 ---